Project

 Actions #2

-Updated by nihongo about 11 years ago
+Updated by nihongo over 11 years ago

 If I can destroy my saves simply by upgrading to your next release, that's not just a user error, that's also a problem with release packaging that's worth fixing.